rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ---

-## Using RsyncUI
+# Using RsyncUI

 This section is about using RsyncUI.
 RsyncUI can be used in **parallel with RsyncOSX**.
 But that requires **RsyncOSX** to be setup to use JSON files and that the files for permanent storage is in the same catalog as RsyncUI.

-RsyncUI and RsyncOSX does **not** share the user settings.
+RsyncUI and RsyncOSX does **not** share the user settings, e.g like  enabling version 3.x of rsync has to be set in both apps.

 There is some more info about [how to setup RsyncOSX utilizing JSON](https://rsyncosx.netlify.app/post/json/).
 The `About` for both RsyncOSX and RsyncUI shows in bottom of view, where the data is saved.
 Default catalog for storing files for both apps is:

 ```
 $HOME/.rsyncosx/macserialnumber/
 ```
-### The main menu
+## The main menu

-The default view when starting the app.
+This is the default view when starting the app.
 RsyncUI can store configurations in profiles.
 Select a profile at any time and the app reloads the data.

-The documented screenshots may be slightly different from what is in version 1.0.0 released in May 2021.
-The documentation will be updated with the latest screenshots **after** release 1.0.0.
+If you are new til RsyncUI, please start with select the `Configurations` task [to add a configuration](/post/addconfigurations/).

 ![](/images/start/start.png)

-### How to setup remote servers
+## How to setup remote servers

 Utilizing RsyncUI to synchronize files to remote servers requires setup of remote connection as [passwordless logins](/post/remotelogins/).
 There are two options for setup.
 The advised setup is by utilizing ssh-keys.